 Common Career Paths for Account Clerk

 Account Clerks' salaries may rise greatly for those who assume a higher-end position such as an Accounting Manager.
 The average Accounting Manager brings home $61K per year.
-As Account Clerks progress in their field, many go on to become Accounts Payable Clerks.
-In fact, this transition is more common than anything else, and median pay for the role is $31K.
-Another common career choice for Account Clerks is to move into an Accountant role — this promotion usually pays $44K.
+Going from Account Clerk to Accounts Payable Clerk is the transition that occurs most often in this field, and the average paycheck for Accounts Payable Clerks is $31K.
+Many others choose to work as Accountants, where pay is typically $45K.

 Pay by Experience Level for Account Clerk